Chemicals in Beauty Products

-These vitamin A compounds are broken down by sunlight to create free radicals that increase the risk of skin cancers.
+These Vitamin A compounds are broken down by sunlight to create free radicals that increase the risk of skin cancers.
 Avoid all skin and lip products with any of these vitamin A chemicals.

 Natural Skin Care

-Although the cosmetic industry is largely unregulated, you can take steps to protect, heal and restore your skin.
-Many natural products include olive oil, coffee berry, and green tea that can treat and prevent premature aging of your skin from UV exposure.
+Although the cosmetic industry is mostly unregulated, you can take steps to protect, heal and restore your skin.
+Many natural products include olive oil, coffee berry, and green tea that can treat and prevent premature ageing of your skin from UV exposure.
 Don’t buy or use any cosmetic product, cream, sunscreen, ointment, or lotion that has any of the ingredients listed above.
 This may take a little time, but go online and research products that have ingredient lists that support their marketing.